dgraph-io/dgraph-docs/content/deploy/fast-data-loading/live-loader.md

 ### Encrypted imports (Enterprise Feature)

-A new flag `--encryption_key_file` is added to the Live Loader.
+A new flag `--encryption key-file=value` is added to the Live Loader.
 This option is required to decrypt the encrypted export data and schema files.
 Once the export files are decrypted, the Live Loader streams the data to a live Alpha instance.
 Alternatively, starting with v20.07.0, the `vault_*` options can be used to decrypt the encrypted export and schema files.

 {{% notice "note" %}}